What is brand monitoring?

 What to look for in brand monitoring tools

-Brand monitoring software varies significantly in depth, channel coverage, and suitability for different team types.
-When evaluating options, focus on these criteria:
+Brand monitoring software varies in depth, coverage, and suitability for different teams.
+When evaluating tools, look for:

-Channel coverage: Does the tool track the full range of channels where your brand conversation happens, including news, trade press, forums, review sites, and podcasts, not just the major social platforms?
+Channel coverage: Can the tool track the channels where your brand conversation happens, including news, trade press, social platforms, forums, review sites, blogs, and podcasts?

-Real-time alerting.
-Can it surface urgent signals quickly enough for you to act?
-For reputation and crisis management, the speed of detection is as important as the quality of analysis.
+Real-time alerting: Can it surface urgent signals quickly enough for your team to act?

-For comms and PR teams in particular, brand monitoring works best when it sits within a unified media intelligence platform, connecting social signals, earned media coverage, and audience analytics in a single view.
+For PR and comms teams, brand monitoring works best when it sits within a media intelligence platform that connects social signals, earned media coverage, and audience analytics in one view.

 How to measure the success of your brand monitoring